Brandon9721/DevslopesTest/python_work/README.md

 # Practicing Python

 Currently reading the [**Python Crash Course**](https://www.amazon.ca/Python-Crash-Course-Hands-Project-Based/dp/1593276036) book by Eric Matthes.
 Only a short ways into the book so my examples folder only contains a few files.
+However the book is very easy to follow along with and understand thanks to the previous knowledge of Java I learned at CNA.

 #### To execute python scripts:
 - A python compiler must be installed on the machine (built into most Unix distros and Mac OS X)